Machine Learning & Signals Learning

 since in LS, \(\sum _{k=1}^M e_k = 0\) and \(\sum _{k=1}^M \hat y_k\,e_k = 0\).

-Uni-variate case For the uni-variate LR case, it is the fraction of the sample variance of \(y\) explained by the linear fit,
+R2 of Uni-variate Linear LS For the uni-variate LR case, it is the fraction of the sample variance of \(y\) explained by the linear fit,

 \begin{equation} R^{2}=r_{xy}^{2}. \end{equation}